Identity and Access Management (IAM)

 Compromised user credentials are among the most common targets for hackers to gain entry into organizations’ networks through malware, phishing, and ransomware attacks.
 It is therefore vital for enterprises to safeguard their most valuable resources.
 Many are increasingly turning to Identity and Access Management (IAM) solutions to protect their data and people.

 Identity and Access Management (IAM) Definition

-A typical IAM definition is a framework of policies, processes, and technologies that enable organizations to manage digital identities and control user access to critical corporate information.
-IAM's key purpose is to assign users with specific roles and ensure they have the right level of access to corporate resources and networks.
-As a result, it improves security and enables better business outcomes by improving operations and service levels, reducing costs, and enabling greater agility.
+IAM is a framework of policies, processes, and technologies that enable organizations to manage digital identities and control user access to critical corporate information.
+By assigning users with specific roles and ensuring they have the right level of access to corporate resources and networks, IAM improves security and user experience, enables better business outcomes, and increases the viability of mobile and remote working and cloud adoption.

 How Identity and Access Management Boosts Security